 The Rock (who also competed as Rocky Maivia) scored 173 points, appearing in only three elimination matches.
 His first campaign in 1996 showed him being the Sole Survivor (in his WWF debut, in fact), although he had a better outing in 2001 when he won the pivotal Team WWF vs. Team Alliance match.

 WWE Hall of Famer Randy "Macho Man" Savage scored 184 points, with Survivor four appearances between 1987 and 1993.
-Savage won his matches in 1987 (with Ricky Steamboat and Jake Roberts), 1988 (with Hulk Hogan) and 1989 (with Earthquake and Dino Bravo) and scored one elimination in 1993.
+Savage won his matches in 1987 (with Ricky Steamboat and Jake Roberts), 1988 (with Hulk Hogan) and 1989 (with Earthquake and Dino Bravo).

 WWE Hall of Famer Hulk Hogan scored 275 points through five Survivor Series appearances between 1987 and 1990.
 While he only scored on elimination in the first year of the event, The Hulkster won his matches in 1988, 1989 and 1990 where he co-won the "Match of Survival".